fractalide/fractalide/components/README.md

    └── stats
 ```

 See those `default.nix` files?
-Those are `subnets`, the other names are directories containing rust `components`.
+Those are `subnets`.
+The other names are directories containing rust `components`.
 Typically a `default.nix` in a directory with `components` will contain exactly those rust `components` in the subnet.
 It's a neat way to keep things organized and at a simple glance of the directory structure you're able to have an idea of the architecture of the program.
 By the way, in the `nix` world a `default.nix` file means you can simply reference the parent directory and `nix` will look for the `default.nix` file, an equivalent in the `rust` world is the `lib.rs` and `mod.rs` naming conventions.

 ### How?